Fowlerton, Texas

 Fowlerton is a census-designated place (CDP) in La Salle County, Texas, United States.
 Its population was 55 at the 2010 census.

 History

-Fowlerton is named for two brothers who settled the community about 1910.
-By 1914, Fowlerton peaked in population at around 1,000, and had telephone service.
-Farmers faced droughts and low prices.
-The Fowler brothers had described themselves as "colonizers" and widely advertised the town.
-They soon faced lawsuits from disgruntled settlers.
-By 1925, the population had declined to about 600, and never recovered.
-The San Antonio, Uvalde and Gulf Railroad, now part of Union Pacific, brought only temporary prosperity to Fowlerton.
+Fowlerton is named after The Fowler Brothers Land Company—an early 20th century initiative led by James and Charles Fowler to settle and develop a town on a 100,000 acre stretch of land.

+To attract aspiring investors and farmers, the brothers carried out an advertisement campaign for farmland surrounding the townsite, describing themselves as “colonizers.”
+Additionally a cotton gin and water system were constructed.
+For 10$ a month after a 25$ down payment, a farmer would receive a 160 acre plot of land and a residential town lot.
+In 1911, The San Antonio, Uvalde and Gulf Railway Company had built lines through Fowlerton.
+At this point, the town consisted of 1,200 residents, two hotels, three general stores, a telephone system and a bank.
+The population would soon reach its peak of 2000 in 1914.

+In 1917 a combination of droughts and low commodity prices led to financial decline.
+Simultaneously a variety of lawsuits were filed against the Fowler brothers on the basis of false advertising practices.
+The town would decline to a population of 600 by 1925 and never recover thereafter.

 Geography

 Fowlerton is located in northeastern La Salle County at 28°27′53″N 98°48′42″W (28.464840, -98.811642).
 It is bordered to the east by McMullen County.
 Texas State Highway 97 passes through the community, leading north 29 mi to Charlotte and west 27 mi to Cotulla.
 Texas State Highway 72 leaves Highway 97 2 mi north of Fowlerton and leads east 39 mi to Three Rivers.
 San Antonio is 75 mi north of Fowlerton, Corpus Christi is 114 mi to the southeast, and Laredo is 100 mi to the southwest.

 According to the U.S. Census Bureau, the Fowlerton CDP has a total area of 5.6 sqkm, of which 0.01 sqkm, or 0.22%, are water.
 The Frio River runs along the northern edge of the community, leading east to the Nueces River at Three Rivers.